 Kaijing Ma, Qiwei Du, Zhongpan Zhu*, Bin He, Member, IEEE, Zhipeng Wang, Gang Li

 Abstract— With the widespread adoption of artificial intelligence and video surveillance, concerns regarding the storage of massive video data and personal face privacy have emerged as major challenges to further application expansion.
 As compared to computer systems, the human brain possesses superior memory storage capacity and information encoding and decoding capabilities.
-In light of the associative memory mechanism of the human brain, we propose an algorithm named BAMMFR (Brain-like Associative Memory Mechanism Face Recognition) for human face abstraction encryption and decryption based on high and low dimensional information associative cognition.
+In light of the associative memory mechanism of the human brain, we propose an algorithm named BAMMFR (Brain-like Associative Memory Mechanism Face Recognition) for human face abstraction encryption and decryption based on high and low-dimensional information associative cognition.
 Our approach involves utilizing a face recognition algorithm to accurately locate human faces and employing mosaic encryption to encrypt the original video.
 Subsequently, spatial-temporal index encoding is employed, followed by matching and decoding using abstract face feature memory to establish a de-mosaic decryption key function specifically designed for individuals with identical identities.
-The implementation of the brain-inspired associative memory mechanism for privacy-preserving face recognition is realized through specific AI algorithms integration framework which are experimentally validated in the context of initial face encryption and decryption.
+The implementation of the brain-inspired associative memory mechanism for privacy-preserving face recognition is realized through a specific AI algorithm integration framework which is experimentally validated in the context of initial face encryption and decryption.
 This research holds substantial potential in the domains of video information compression and storage, person re-identification, and personal privacy protection.

 Index Terms—Artificial Intelligence, Face recognition, Privacy protection, Brain-like associative memory mechanism.